reazhaq/c-sharp-experiment/Misc/IfThenElse/Notes.md

 ﻿flavors of if-else pattern

-1. too many if-else branches - example: `TooManyIfStatements.cs`
+* too many if-else branches - example: `TooManyIfStatements.cs`
-1. multiple if branches with enum - example: `CleanCodeUsingEnumeration.cs`
+* multiple if branches with enum - example: `CleanCodeUsingEnumeration.cs`
-1. lots of nested conditions - if this and that but not the other - can I use truth table here?
+* lots of nested conditions - if this and that but not the other - can I use truth table here? example: `DecisionTable.cs`
   - pattern look more like `approved` or `not` based on lots and lots of boolean variable states.
 Best to start with a decision table, like a truth table

   | New Customer | Has Coupon | Existing Customer | Elite Customer | Over $200 | Over $500 | Free Shipping |